Quickly Format an External Hard Drive for Mac and Windows PC

 Please download and install this program on your Windows computer.

+Firstly, open the software to enter its main interface as follows.
 Here, please select the NTFS partition or HFS+ partition of external hard drive, and click "Delete Partition" feature from the left action pane.
 If there are multiple partitions on the external disk, please select the disk and click "Delete All Partitions" feature instead.
-After that, an unallocated space will be released:
+After that, an unallocated space will be released

-Then, set properties for this new partition, including partition label, partition size, drive letter, file system, etc., and click "OK" to go back to the main window of Partition Wizard.
+Then, you should choose "FAT32" from the "File System" option in the pop-out window.
+Meanwhile, you can set properties for this new partition and click "OK" to go back to the main window of Partition Wizard.

 At last, click "Apply" button to make all changes performed.